 Advanced tips

-• For unfamiliar libraries, paste their README plus the exact function signature you need.
-Hallucinations drop dramatically.
+/compactor a fresh chat rather than letting it grow. - For unfamiliar libraries, paste the README section plus the exact function signature you need (or

-• Use a smaller, faster model for context triage (“which of these 12 files is relevant to this task?”) and a larger model for the actual code generation.
+@Docsit in Cursor).
+Hallucinated dependencies drop sharply. - Use a smaller, faster model for context triage (“which of these 12 files is relevant to this task?”) and a stronger model — Opus 4.7 for the hardest changes — for the actual code generation.
 Cheaper and often better.
+Opus 4.7 leads SWE-bench Verified at 87.6% as of June 2026, but routing easy triage to it is wasted spend.

 Output checklist